b-spatz/Whiteboard/aopa.md

 But my aviation advocacy remains strong, and when asked, I explain the above.
 Turns out, folks like me are growing in numbers.

-It's you, AOPA, that has failed general aviation.
+It's you, AOPA, that is failing general aviation.

 <img src="https://h2osav.buildgreen.org/img/pixel.gif">